-A Spicy Curry has been seen riding around the Melbourne area decked out with custom loaf-carrying side panniers and some enthusiastic kiddos!
-Yuba Bicycles recently got in touch with Maude and Neil of Dougharty Baker to learn a little more about their sustainably powered Spicy Curry Breadmobile – and the community bakery that it represents.
+A Yuba Spicy Curry cargo bike has been seen riding around the Melbourne area decked out with custom loaf-carrying side panniers and some enthusiastic kiddos!
+Yuba Bicycles recently got in touch with Maude and Neil of Dougharty Baker to learn a little more about their sustainably powered Spicy Curry breadmobile – and the community bakery that it represents.

 Who is Dougharty Baker?